 What is eclampsia?

-• excessive loss of calcium from the mother to the developing fetal skeletons,
+• excessive loss of calcium from the mother to the developing fetal skeletons

-• calcium supplementation during pregnancy,
+• calcium supplementation during pregnancy

-• producing milk after birth,
+• producing milk after birth

-• a hormonal problem with the parathyroid gland.
+• a hormonal problem with the parathyroid gland

 How is eclampsia treated?

-Treatment involves immediate intravenous injections of calcium and other drugs.
-Intravenous calcium must be administered very carefully and slowly, otherwise it can cause severe lowering of the heart rate and arrhythmias.
+Treatment involves intravenous fluids and injections of calcium and other medications depending on physical examination and laboratory test results.
+Intravenous calcium must be administered very carefully and slowly otherwise it can cause severe lowering of the heart rate and arrhythmias.
 Some cats will require anti-seizure drugs such as diazepam (Valium®) to control seizures and tetany.
 Oral calcium supplements (something as simple as Tums® may be recommended) and weaning the kittens as quickly as possible are typically required for follow-up care.

 Can eclampsia be prevented?

-All pregnant cats should be fed a high-quality diet formulated for pregnant and nursing mothers that is rich in essential vitamins and minerals.
+All pregnant cats should be fed a high-quality diet that is rich in essential vitamins and minerals and is formulated for pregnant and nursing mothers.
 If the mother is at risk, the kittens may need to be separated from her a few times per day allowing her to eat.
-The kittens can be supplemented with a milk replacer and transitioned to kitten food at 3 to 4 weeks of age.
+The kittens can be supplemented with a milk replacer and transitioned to kitten food at three to four weeks of age.